Academic Accommodations

 - Oral presentation of materials written on chalk boards

-- Student residences with TDD and light signals that meet ADA requirements
+- Student residences with flashing emergency signals that meet ADA requirements

 - Special dietary accommodations

-All students have equal access to College resources such as:
+In addition, all students have access to College resources such as:

 - The Writing Workshop